Odd-chain fatty acid: Biosynthesis

+Degradation

-Oxidation of odd-carbon fatty acids requires three additional enzymes.
+Compared to the oxidation of even-numbered fatty acids, the oxidation of odd-chain fatty acids produces propionyl-CoA in addition to acetyl-CoA, which means that the oxidation requires three additional enzymes.
 The first is propionyl-CoA carboxylase.
-This enzyme is responsible for carboxylating the α-carbon of a Propionyl-CoA to produce D-methylmalonyl-CoA.
+This enzyme is responsible for carboxylating the α-carbon of a propionyl-CoA to produce D-methylmalonyl-CoA.
 After this, methylmalonyl-CoA epimerase carries out an isomerization reaction.
-Specifically, the D-isomer produced by the carboxylase reaction is transformed into the L-isomer of Methylmalonyl-CoA.
+Specifically, the D-isomer produced by the carboxylase reaction is transformed into the L-isomer of methylmalonyl-CoA.
 This is a recently discovered enzyme, it was researched during the late 1900s and the first publication was in 1961.
 Researchers concluded that there was indeed a racemic reaction prior to reaching succinyl-CoA.
-Finally, Methylmalonyl-CoA mutase, a vitamin B12-dependent enzyme, converts L-methylmalonyl-CoA into succinyl-CoA using a free radical mechanism.
+Finally, methylmalonyl-CoA mutase, a vitamin B12-dependent enzyme, converts L-methylmalonyl-CoA into succinyl-CoA using a free radical mechanism.
 Succinyl-CoA is an intermediate of the TCA cycle and can readily enter there.

+Examples

 Occurrence

-OCFAs are found particularly in ruminant fat and milk (e.g. heptadecanoic acid).
+OCFAs are found particularly in ruminant fat and milk (e.g. pentadecylic acid).